inoubliwissem/BigDataLab4TalTech/README.md

  hduser@master$start-all.sh
 ```
 1.6 Check the started services:
-At the master machine we will see the next services:
+At the master machine we will see the following services:
 ```
  hduser@master$jps
  NodeManager